 Place final phase embankment, dress and stabilize.
-Overseed previously seeded areas as necessary.
+Overseed previously seeded

-Note: Once the placement of fill has begun the operation should be continuous from grubbing through the completion of and placement of topsoil (if required) grading and permanent seed and mulch.
-Any interruptions in the operation or completing
+Once the placement of fill has begun the operation should be continuous from grubbing through the completion of and placement of topsoil (if required) grading and permanent seed and mulch. any interruptions in the operation or completing the operation out of the seeding season will necessitate the application of temporary stabilization.